frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 but constraints endpoints to fire at most 2^{30} new streams at any time.
-We consider (up to debate) this constraint to exceed any reasonable usage of the QUIC protocol given the memory requirement to hold up to 2^{30} opened streams in memory.
+We consider (up to debate) this constraint to exceed any reasonable usage of the QUIC protocol given the memory requirement to hold up to 2^{30} opened streams.
 Different solutions are possible.
 An approach could be to reuse packet number encoding/decoding, but based on acknowledged new streams.

 ## Frame ordering